 Ingredients

-- ¼ cup butter
+- 1/4 cup butter

-- ¾ cup gluten-free all purpose flour
+- 3/4 cup gluten-free all purpose flour I highly recommend the brand Cup4Cup for this recipe

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- 1 cup milk, preferably whole milk
+- 1 cup milk preferably whole milk

 - 6 eggs